NOTE: This page has not been updated significantly since 2004.

 Bachelor of Science (Electrical Engineering), Cornell University, 1992

 My thesis research focused on radar astronomy, the study of which provides a stimulating mixture of electromagnetics, radio systems engineering, signal processing, and image processing.
 My dissertation topic involved imaging the surfaces of planetary bodies in the solar system which are thought to be composed of ices, such as the Jovian moons of Europa, Ganymede and Callisto, and the polar regions of Mercury and Mars.
 The facilities used in this research included the Goldstone Solar System Radar near Fort Irwin, California, the Very Large Array near Socorro, New Mexico, and the Arecibo Observatory near Arecibo, Puerto Rico.
 I also designed parallel computer clusters and implemented radar signal processing algorithms on these machines using Parallel Virtual Machine.
-You can query the NASA Astrophysics Data System Abstract Service for a list of conference abstracts related to this research.
+You can query the Astrophysics Data System Abstract Service for a list of conference abstracts related to this research.

 I am a member of the Institute for Electrical and Electronics Engineers.

 When not working, I enjoy reading, ham radio, and programming.